mautic/developer-documentation-new/docs/components/integrations_sync.rst

 .. vale on

-The Sync Report tells the Sync Engine what objects are new and/or modified between the two timestamps given by the engine (or up to the Integration's discretion if it is a first-time sync).
+The Sync Report tells the Sync Engine what objects are new and/or modified between the two timestamps given by the engine.
+It's up to the Integration's discretion if it's a first-time sync.
 Objects should process in batches and ``RequestDAO::getSyncIteration()`` takes care of this batching.
 The Sync Engine executes ``SyncDataExchangeInterface::getSyncReport()`` until a Report comes back with no objects.

 If the Integration supports field level change tracking, it should tell the Report so that the Sync Engine can merge the two data sets more accurately.